hpc-maths/samurai/docs/source/tutorial/graduation_case_3.rst

 We create a field named `tag` attached to the mesh.
 Again, this field is an array of booleans.
-If the value is set to true, the correspoding cell must be refined, otherwise, it must be kept .
+If the value is set to true, the corresponding cell must be refined, otherwise, it must be kept .

 .. code-block:: c++